Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Introduction

 Localization is fundamental to contact tracing, and it has two major categories: outdoor and indoor localization.
 Out of all the outdoor localization methods, Global Positioning System (GPS) is the most popular and is robust against signal interference and jamming~\cite{6085582}.
 However, GPS requires direct line-of-sight (LoS) between the satellites and the handset, which is unsuitable for indoor localization.

 Indoor localization has drawn more attention in the industry for its wide variety of use cases, such as autonomous indoor vehicles (AIVs)~\cite{gokhale2021feel}, unmanned aerial vehicles (UAVs)~\cite{tiemann2017scalable}, home automation, and smart buildings~\cite{moreno2016low}.
 Radio Frequency (RF) waves penetrate materials like tables and walls, making RF-based indoor localization the most adopted solution.
 Moreover, RF performs better than other methods~\cite{obeidat2021review}.
 RF-based systems employ mobile phones for capturing wireless parameters such as angle of arrival (AOA), time of arrival (TOA), and received signal strength indication (RSSI).
-These parameters act as fingerprints for positioning.
-With the help of machine learning, the average localization error is around 1 m~\cite{hoang2019recurrent,hoang2018soft}.
+There are two types of RF based localization methods: ranging and trilateration/triangulation, and fingerprinting.
+The first method requires deploying known anchor nodes with coordinate information and synchronization among nodes, while the second method does not.
+In this paper, we use the wireless fingerprinting approach where the RF parameters act as fingerprints for positioning.
+With the help of machine learning, the average localization error of fingerprinting is around 1 m~\cite{hoang2019recurrent,hoang2018soft}.

 Our interests lie in estimating the positions of people to determine COVID-19 exposures.
 As a result, indoor localization is more useful than outdoor localization due to indoor environments having a higher infection rate ~\cite{kane2021safer}.
 Moreover, indoor localization is extremely helpful for tracking COVID-19 outbreaks in complex environments such as supermarkets and airports.